canonical/kafka-k8s-operator/README.md

 ## Monitoring

-The Charmed Apache Kafka K8s Operator comes with several exporters by default.
+The Charmed Apache Kafka K8s comes with several exporters by default.
 The metrics can be queried by accessing the following endpoints:

 - JMX exporter: `http://<pod-ip>:9101/metrics`